Me

 Panda-70M: Captioning 70M Videos with Multiple Cross-Modality Teachers

-We introduce Panda-70M, a large-scale video dataset with high-quality automatic caption annotations.
+A large-scale video dataset with high-quality automatic caption annotations.

 CVPR, 2024